bridge-core/docs/docs/guide/misc/com-mojang-syncing/index.md

 You can quickly access this by pressing `Windows Key + R` and pasting the following `%localappdata%\Packages\Microsoft.MinecraftUWP_8wekyb3d8bbwe\LocalState\games\com.mojang`
 :::

-Once you have located this folder, all you need to do is drag it from the file explorer onto bridge.
-Then you should see the following choice prompt.
+Once you have located this folder, all you need to do is drag it from the file explorer onto bridge. at any time.
+Then you should see the following choice prompt:

 ![Screenshot of import folder window](./import-folder.png)